nickyiliwang0000/h/react-and-firebase/movie-db-codealong.md

             <div key={movie.id} className="movie">

               {
-              // Add a Link component from the react-router-dom package
+              // wrap the Link component around each Catalogue image and
-              // wrap the Link around each Catalogue image and set the "to" attribute to match the movie ID stored in our API data
+              // set the "to" attribute to match the movie ID stored in our API data }
-              }
               <Link to={`/movie/${movie.id}`}>
                 <img